artificially-ai/kaggle_toxicity/README.md

 ### AWS

 On a g2.2xlarge GPU Instance, with 15GB and 8 vCPUs, one epoch takes about 3 minutes.
 Quite impressive!

+# Running the Model

+## Running Locally

+You are not encouraged to run it locally as you would have to go through a dependency hell.
+Instead, just go to the next section and try it out with Docker!

+## Running with Docker

+You are expected to have a Docker engine installed on your MacBook or laptop.

+1. ```docker run -d -v [path_to_hyperparams.json]:/data ekholabs/toxicity```
+  * There is an example file under the ```examples``` directory.

+There might be some errors after the execution is done, as the code is expected to connect to a AWS S3 bucket to transfer the best model weights and results.

+More information on running it with Terraform can be found in the [Automated ML](https://github.com/ekholabs/automated_ml) repository I created.